SELF-GUIDED TOUR

 10. Govardhana Hill

-The hill behind the water tank is part of Govardhan, a replica of the original Govardhan Hill in India which Lord Krishna lifted 5,000 years ago to save all the people of Vrindavan from a terrible storm inflicted by the demigod Indra.
-Krishna lifted the whole mountain on the little finger of His left hand and held it there for seven days and seven nights while all the villagers sheltered there, free from hunger, thirst, and fatigue, and totally absorbed in loving gratitude toward the Lord.
-This pastime shows how Krishna always protects and provides for His devotees.
+Govardhana Hill begins at Kusum Sarovara, continues to Radha Kunda (at Radha Gopinath Temple) and along the ridge all the way to Bahulaban.
+The ridge you are seeing is where Govardhana has risen to adequate elevation and can first be seen.
+This is a replica of the original Govardhana Hill in India which Lord Krishna lifted 5,000 years ago to save all the people of Vrindavan from a terrible storm inflicted by the demigod Indra.
+Krishna lifted the whole mountain on the little finger of His left hand and held it there for seven days and seven nights while all the villagers sheltered there.

 11. Madhuban